Interview with author Kathy Weyer

 Book Is Available On Amazon

 Q2.
-What were the key challenges you faced while writing ‘Whispers from the Heart’ book?
+What were the key challenges you faced while writing ‘Hairy Back Jack And The Three Little Hairs’ book?

 Q3.
 What books or authors have most influenced your own writing?